Ph.D. in Electrical Engineering

 DETAILED STUDY PLAN

-c) To demonstrate significant range of professional skills to communicate results of research and innovation to peers and others.
+5. Use a significant range of professional level of skills to communicate research outcomes to peers and others.